eth2lyne/eth2lyne/README.md

 ## Hi! 👋 I'm ethelyne, this is my github page.

 # Future plans

 ---------------

 ##Branching out into more c++ heavy topics

 ##Working on more self automation tools
-##And just pretty much anything I can think of.

 ##You can go check out my website at https://deer.rocks (not currently up)